 We talk about old times and other plans.
 It always feels good to be able to connect after a long day.

 Our neighbors are friendly and always there to help out but there is one specific family they live in the surrounding area.

 Often they would make any excuse to come to visit once they see our barbecue grid all lit up.

 One evening we planned a barbecue for the three of us, and half an hour later the husband stopped by of that family.

 Fifteen minutes later the wife came by, and that was the end of our family barbecue.

-I was not pleased about it they turned up unannounced and ruined our evening, that is how I felt about the situation.
+I was not pleased about it; they turned up unannounced and ruined our evening, which is how I felt about the situation.

 If you are good friends in many situations there is no need to be unfriendly, instead try to be most friendly.

 Handle the situation easily with a real smile after all they are good friends.

 When people come to your home uninvited , and you are not the best of friends it can be a problem.